 Reduction.
 One may propose that if psychology and the study of consciousness could be reduced to neurophysiological processes, then psychology would develop like a branch in the natural sciences.
 However, to the best of my knowledge this research program (reduction) has not yet been successful (Rakover, 1990, 2012, 2018).
 To clarify this issue, I shall describe briefly the classic methodology for inter-theory reduction, Nagel’s (1961) model of reduction.
 A theory, which is called the reduced theory (TR), is reduced to a more basic theory (TB), when TR is derived from TB together with certain “bridging laws,” which connect the concepts of these two theories.
 Usually the bridging laws are conceived of as identities.
 For example, in the case of reducing thermodynamics to statistical mechanics, it was proposed that temperature equals the average kinetic energy.
 In this case, statistical mechanics also offers an ontological (material) explanation for the macro concept of temperature through the micro concept of kinetic energy.

 One of the most powerful arguments against psycho-neural reduction is that of “multiple realizations” (Fodor, 1974, 1998).
 To exemplify this argument, consider the state of pain.
-The “functionalism” approach proposes that a mental-state can be realized by many different material states (e.g., various neurophysiological states) that fulfill the mental-state’s causal role in producing behavior.
-Thus, pain is a mental-state that can be realized by material processes such as various neurophysiological processes found in a large number of organisms (humans, dogs, cats, fish, reptiles, etc.).
+The “functionalism” approach proposes that a mental state can be realized by many different material states (e.g., various neurophysiological states) that fulfill the mental state’s causal role in producing behavior.
+Thus, pain is a mental state that can be realized by material processes such as various neurophysiological processes found in a large number of organisms (humans, dogs, cats, fish, reptiles, etc.).
 Given this argument, it becomes impossible to reduce a psychological theory to a neurophysiological theory, because it is not possible to find a bridging law that will join the state of pain and a particular neurophysiological state.

 A further argument against psycho-neural reduction is based on the requirement of “Unit-equality” (Rakover, 2002).
-I discussed this above and for convenience I will describe again its main idea briefly.
+I discussed this above and for convenience I will describe again briefly.
 It is not possible to discover a psycho-neural law because this law does not fulfill the requirement of equivalence of units, namely identity of the units of measurement on either side of the theory’s equation [e.g., MS=f(NS)].
 Why?
 Because the measurement units of the psychological concepts are entirely different from the neurophysiological measurement units, and no common measuring standard can be found for them that will unite the psychological with the neurophysiological.
-Furthermore, an in-depth research has been done specifically on the question whether consciousness can be explained by the neurophysiological system of the brain.
-A meticulous review of the literature regarding this question and also concerning the question whether it is possible to develop a very sophisticated computer that has states similar to human mental states, has resulted in a negative answer (e.g., Rakover, 2018).
+Furthermore, in-depth research has been done specifically on the question of whether consciousness can be explained by the neurophysiological system of the brain.
+A meticulous review of the literature regarding this question, concerning whether it is possible to develop a very sophisticated computer that has states similar to human mental states, has resulted in a negative answer (e.g., Rakover, 2018).